realmohsin/notes/ts.md

   style={ language === selected ? { color: "rgb(187, 46, 31)" } : undefined }
 ```

-9. For annotating change handlers, you can use a coule of strategies, one of them is using the event types:
+9. For annotating change handlers, you can use a couple of strategies, one of them is using the event types:
 ```typescript
 const handleChange = (event: ChangeEvent<HTMLInputElement>) =>
   setUsername(event.target.value);